syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Changing row style in Excel based on data

-You can customize the rows based on the record values by using the `CellsExportHandler`.
+Customize the rows based on the record values by using the `CellsExportHandler.`

 {% tabs %}
 {% highlight c# %}